hoplon/hoplon/contrib/README.md

   include these things please create a [vendor][6] project containing the 3rd party code.

+* **Resources:** Resources specific to your project (images, stylesheets, etc.) can be included by creating a `_hoplon` directory that is in your project's build classpath.
+These files will be emitted into the application's document root (so please try to avoid collisions by using unique names as much possible).

 * **Project group id:** Use the `io.hoplon` group id, please.
 When we merge your pull request we'll push artifacts to [Clojars][2] for everyone to use.